Gum Disease-Factors and Prevention

 Adults over the age of 35 lose more teeth as a result of periodontal disease than from cavities.
 Three out of four adults are affected at some time in their life.
 The best way to prevent periodontal disease is by daily thorough tooth brushing and flossing techniques, along with regular professional examinations and cleanings.
-Unfortunately, even with the most diligent home dental care, susceptible people due to genetic make-up still can develop some form of periodontal disease.
+Unfortunately, even with the most diligent home dental care, people susceptible to periodontal disease due to genetic factors still can develop some form of periodontal complications.
 Once this disease starts, professional intervention is necessary to prevent it from progressing to loss of natural teeth.

 Other important factors affecting the health of your gums include

 - Poor nutrition

 You are probably familiar with the links between tobacco use and lung disease, cancer, and heart disease.